 We are experienced in challenging wills and deal with cases nationwide.
 Our team also have experience in applying for an order for contempt of court, which was the application made against Mr Pearce that led to his imprisonment.

-Contact us for a free initial assessment of your case.
-Phone 0808 139 1599 or email us at email@example.com
+Contact us for further guidance on time limits for challenging a will or a free initial assessment of your case.
+Phone 0808 139 1599 or email us at firstname.lastname@example.org